-Without a proper study space, children can become distracted by everything going on around them—something that can quickly lead to a procrastination situation.
+Without a proper study space, children can become distracted by everything going on around them—something that can quickly lead to aprocrastinate on homework procrastinate on homework procrastinating on homework.
 To avoid this, create a dedicated quiet space where your child can sit down and do his or her work each day.
 Make sure this space has all the materials your child will need, including pencils, paper, and erasers.

 Healthy eating and sleeping habits can help increase the amount of energy your child has as well as his or her brainpower and focus—things your child needs to perform his or her best in school.
 Get your child into a regular sleep routine, sticking to a set bedtime each night.
 Help your child pack his or her lunch each day, picking healthy options like fruits and yogurt as midday snacks (these work great as after school study snacks, too!)

-Fear of failure and perfectionism are major causes of procrastination, and can be difficult for many students to get over.
+Fear of failure and perfectionism are major causes of procrastinating on homework, and can be difficult for many students to get over.
 Helping your child set clear and realistic goals will help him or her manage expectations and track his or her progress.
 Let your child know that sometimes it is okay to fail, and treat it as a lesson for next time.